zulip/zulip/zerver/webhooks/trello/doc.md

     Replace `<trello_board_name` and `<trello_board_id` with the Trello board's name and **Board ID**, respectively.

+    The `zulip_trello.py` script needs to be run only once to register the webhook, and can be run from any machine.

 !!! tip ""
     To learn more, see [Trello's webhooks documentation][1].